kristuff/P1TRE/TATTTKB/000-RTDA__Responsible_Trolls_Disclosure_Act/README.md

 To: @trollpilot
 ```

-@trollpilot has been warned @trollpilot
+@trollpilot has been warned by @trollpilot
 ```
 ❌ ERROR: SelfTrollException (File: C:\Users\troll\OneTroll\troll.xls?line=troll)
 ```